 San Antonio is located right at the southern edge of the Texas Hill Country.
 Its location makes it a wonderful destination for outdoor activities.
 Within the city limits, there are a variety of outdoor recreation opportunities, including golfing, fishing, boating, jogging, and hiking.

 Within a relatively short drive of the city, visitors to San Antonio can also enjoy such iconic Texas outdoor activities as hiking Enchanted Rock, swimming at Garner State Park, and floating the Guadalupe River in New Braunfels.

 Take an Underground Hike

-An underground wonder, Natural Bridge Caverns shows the family a side of the world they probably haven't seen.
+An underground wonder, Natural Bridge Caverns, shows the family a side of the world they probably haven't seen.
 In addition to a variety of subterranean tours, Natural Bridge Caverns offers a host of above-ground educational activities for kids of all ages.
-And, because it is cooler below the earth's surface than on it, visitors are able to cool off in the Cavern's 70-degree temperature on a hot summer day.
+And, because it is cooler below the earth's surface than on it, visitors can cool off in the Cavern's 70-degree temperature on a hot summer day.

-Located just a few miles outside of San Antonio, Lake Braunig has become a popular location for Alamo City residents and visitors interested in water sports, fishing and nature watching.
-As one of only three lakes in Texas that is home to freshwater redfish, Braunig has a solid following among fishermen.
+Located just a few miles outside of San Antonio, Lake Braunig has become a popular location for Alamo City residents and visitors interested in water sports, fishing, and nature watching.
+As one of only three lakes in Texas that is home to freshwater redfish, Braunig has a solid following among fishing enthusiasts.
 And, since it is devoid of shoreline development as well, it is a favorite for bird watchers.

-The Alamo City has a number of great public and resort golf courses both within the city limits and on the outskirts.
-San Antonio's Hill Country setting, as well as its historical aura combine to make many of these courses some of the most unique golf courses found in the Lone Star State.
+The city has several great public and resort golf courses both within the city limits and on the outskirts.
+San Antonio's Hill Country setting, as well as its historical aura, combine to make many of these courses some of the most unique golf courses found in the Lone Star State.
 And, the sheer number of courses found in San Antonio ensures there is a course for every skill level and budget.